 Tag Archive for: Maieutics

-PASS and LAS students: In this article, you’ll find a message from Dean Mondain regarding available spots in DFGSM2 (second year of medical school) for the upcoming academic year.
-You’ll also find an update on available spots in midwifery.
+PASS and LAS students: In this article, you’ll find a message from Dean Mondain regarding the available spots in DFGSM2 (second year of medical school) for the upcoming academic year.
+You’ll also find an update on the available spots in midwifery.

 An Update on Places in Maieutics